1991 Sacramento hostage crisis: Start of the siege

-At approximately 1:00 p.m., on April 4, 1991, the four young gunmen drove into the parking lot of the Good Guys! electronics store, in the South Area of Sacramento County.
+At approximately 1:00 p.m., on April 4, 1991, the four perpetrators drove into the parking lot of the Good Guys! electronics store, in the South Area of Sacramento County.
 The group left their vehicle, a 1982 Toyota Corolla, and entered the store armed with three pistols and a shotgun.
-They had purchased the guns legally at a local sporting goods store the prior week, following a background check and waiting period.
+Loi Nguyen had purchased the guns legally at a local sporting goods store the prior week, following a background check and waiting period.
 Although reported, the gunmen were not members of the Oriental Boys gang, and the hostage-taking and subsequent crisis were not considered to be gang-related.

 They herded customers and staff into a group, including a shoplifter attempting to leave the store, and began shooting at the ceiling of the store.
 One employee escaped after being ordered to lock the doors.
 Although initial reports indicated they had taken the hostages after a failed robbery attempt, subsequent statements to hostages and negotiators instead proved "they were attempting to gain notoriety," according to Sacramento County Sheriff Glen Craig.
 They were frustrated with their lives in the United States since it was difficult to find good jobs and expressed a desire to travel to Thailand and fight the Viet Cong, according to two of the hostages.